d0tTino/DeepThought-ReThought/README.md

   and project-type tags, and populate the database.
 * `/project update` — adjust the tracked metadata for an existing project, including due dates, owner, tags, and board filters.
+* `/project status` — quickly move a project between ⏳ To-Do, 🚧 In-Progress,
+  🧱 Blocked, 💤 On-Hold, ✅ Done, or 📦 Archived columns without touching other
+  metadata.
+* `/project priority` — set or clear the 🔥/🟠/🟢 priority tags so the dashboard indicators and filters remain canonical.
+* `/project due` — set a due date (ISO-8601 or YYYY-MM-DD) or clear it, which also reschedules the associated guild event when reminders are enabled.
+* `/project tag add` and `/project tag remove` — apply or remove arbitrary forum tags (beyond the canonical status/priority/type set) from a tracked project.
 * `/project archive` — mark a project complete, tag the thread accordingly, and hide it from the active dashboard.

+#### Locale-aware holiday tagging

+When `PROJECT_HOLIDAY_LOCALE` is configured, the board loads the corresponding public-holiday calendar and automatically toggles the 🎁 Holiday tag whenever a due date overlaps a recognised seasonal break (e.g., US Thanksgiving when `PROJECT_HOLIDAY_LOCALE=US`).
+You can still apply the tag manually for ad-hoc celebrations.
+The dashboard embed exposes a *Holiday Filter* button; when enabled it limits every status column to only the projects carrying the holiday flag so seasonal work stays visible even in large backlogs.
+Toggling the filter does not modify the threads themselves—it simply flips the view stored for that dashboard message, and refreshing the board preserves whatever focus mode was last chosen.

 The dashboard embed is interactive: select a project from the dropdown to apply actions, toggle the holiday filter to focus on seasonal work, and press *Refresh*